Barthélemy-Christophe Fagan

 Barthélemy-Christophe Fagan, also known under the pen name Fagan de Lugny, (31 March 1702 – 28 April 1755) was an 18th-century French playwright.

 Biography

 His father, William Fagan, was a descendant of Irish refugees in France at the time of religious persecution.
-The King's secretary and controller of the Chancellery and the Wars, he was ruined by the bankruptcy of the système de Law and had to later settle for a more modest employment at the office of consignment at the Parlement of Paris.
-Here he won a position for his son who had married at the age of 20 a much older widow than him.
+The King's secretary and controller of the Chancellery and the Wars, he was ruined by the bankruptcy of the système de Law and had to later settle for a more modest employment at the office of consignment at the Parlement of Paris, where he won a position for his son who had married at the age of 20 a much older widow than him.
 He took a liking to theater and wrote some thirty plays presented mostly at Théâtre de la foire, Théâtre-Italien and Théâtre-Français.
-He died of dropsy at age 53, bitter and melancholic by his lack of fortune.
+He died of dropsy at age 53.